 If you are living in the United States, say anywhere from the Rockies to the east coast, you could experience a tornado.
 In fact, tornadoes can actually happen anywhere, with a surprise touchdown causing major devastation.
 Despite most cars weighing in at nearly two tons, it offers you no protection from high winds.
+Here’s six things you need to do if you find yourself driving during a tornado:

 Whenever weather conditions turn nasty, you must instantly be aware of your surroundings.
 Tune in to a local AM radio station and check for any severe weather updates.
 If your car has a GPS system, it may provide an audible warning that a tornado is in your area and instruct you to take cover.
 Heed those warnings immediately and seek the nearest possible shelter.